top of page

 Elevation: 1350m/4430feet

 Depart Ulaanbaatar today after breakfast.
-You would get transferred to airport (B)
+You would get transferred to airport (B-Breakfast)

 NOTE:

-Tour cost includes /Western Mongolia and UB /: Double or twin occupancy at Premier Tuushin Best Western Hotel, Ulaanbaatar for 6th Sep & 19th Sep.
-You’re advised to arrive by 5th of September 2023.
-Please inform us of your arrival time and we can assist you with making x-tra nite reservations prior and post trip.
-Welcome and farewell dinners and lunch, all entrance fees to museums based on itinerary, English speaking guide, lodging (ger camps), meals , National Park fees, Military permits, Airport transfers, everything related to transport; trucks to move gers from camp to camp, local crew, offerings to eagle hunters, shaman boo, payments for camels and horses, eagle festival taxes, RT domestic airfare.
+INCLUDES: Double or twin occupancy at Premier Tuushin Best Western Hotel, Ulaanbaatar for 10th Sep & 22th Sep.
+You are should arrive by 9th of September 2025 or before.
+Please inform us of your arrival time and we can assist you with making x- tra nite reservations prior and post trip.
+Welcome and farewell dinners and lunch, all entrance fees to museums based on itinerary, English speaking guide, lodging (ger camps), meals , National Park fees, Military permits, Airport transfers, everything related to transport; trucks to move gers from camp to camp, local crew, offerings to eagle hunters, payments for horses, eagle festival taxes, RT domestic airfare.

-Doesn't include: Any additional hotel/ ger camp nights that may be necessary due to domestic airline schedule changes or other factors, pre-trip expenses, overweight charges on domestic flights, limited to 15 kgs, medical immunizations, emergency evacuations, visa fees, travel insurance, and other expenses of a personal nature (alcoholic beverages, laundry, etc).
+DOESN'T INCLUDE: any additional hotel/ger camp nights that may be necessary due to domestic airline schedule changes or other factors, pre-trip expenses, overweight charges on domestic flights, limited to 15 kgs, medical immunizations, emergency evacuations, visa fees, travel insurance, and other expenses of a personal nature (alcoholic beverages, laundry, etc).
+Tips for staff and tour leaders.

 GENERAL INFORMATION ABOUT THE TOUR: